Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Secure

 Understanding the copper vs PEX cost comparison is critical, especially for large projects like new construction or whole-home repiping.
-The difference in both material and labor costs is significant.
+Copper prices surged to historic highs in early 2026, with copper wire and conduit indexes showing 18% year-over-year increases, making the price gap between materials wider than ever.

 Pipe Type Cost Per Linear Foot Relative Cost

 The real cost difference shows up on full-scale projects.
-Here's what homeowners can expect to pay for a complete whole house repiping by home size:
+Here's what homeowners can expect to pay for a complete whole house repiping project by home size in 2026:

 Home Size Copper Total Cost PEX Total Cost Estimated Savings

 Labor costs favor PEX as well.
-With plumbers charging $75–$100+ per hour, the 40–60% faster installation time of PEX translates to hundreds — sometimes thousands — of dollars in labor savings.
+With plumbers charging $95-$175 per hour in 2026, the 40-60% faster installation time of PEX translates to hundreds, sometimes thousands, of dollars in labor savings.
+Labor typically accounts for about 70% of a repiping project's total cost, which is why the installation speed advantage of PEX matters so much.
 Copper's requirement for professional soldering, specialized tools, and more invasive wall access drives costs up considerably.

 Find Trusted & Licensed Plumbers in Ohio